DrHibbitts/TiltBrushConverter/README.md

 Usage:
 - Export some files from Tilt Brush
 - Edit config.py to point at the relevant paths on your Computer
+  - If your python is 64 bit use the _x64 autodesk folder otherwise use _x86
 - Run TiltBrushConverter.py (This will eventually support FBX or OBJ, currently will just got to FBX mode)
 - Select exported Tilt Brush files you want to convert
 - Set the export options to your liking